rokath/trice/docs/TriceUserGuide.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+---
 ##  5. <a name='tricetoolinloggingaction'></a>`trice` tool in logging action

 <!--
 Executing `trice update` at the root of your project source updates in case of changes, the *Trice* statements inside the source code and the ID list.
 The `-src` switch can be used multiple times to keep the amount of parsed data small for better speed.
 -->

-With `trice log -port COM12 -baud 921600` you can visualize the trices on the PC, if for example `COM12` is receiving the data from the embedded device at this baudrate.
+With `trice log -port COM12` you can visualize the trices on the PC, if for example `COM12` is receiving the data from the embedded device at the 115200 default baudrate.

-The following capture output comes from an example project inside`../test`
+The following capture output comes from an (old) example project inside`../test`

 ![life.gif](./ref/life.gif)